Deserialization of Untrusted Data Affecting org.apache.geode:geode-core Open this link in a new tab package, versions [,1.4.0)

 Affected versions of this package are vulnerable to Deserialization of Untrusted Data.
-The Geode server stores application objects in serialized form.
-Certain cluster operations and API invocations cause these objects to be deserialized.
-A user with DATA:WRITE access to the cluster may be able to cause remote code execution if certain classes are present on the classpath.
+The TcpServer within the Geode locator opens a network port that deserializes data.
+If an unprivileged user gains access to the Geode locator, they may be able to cause remote code execution if certain classes are present on the classpath.

 Serialization is a process of converting an object into a sequence of bytes which can be persisted to a disk or database or can be sent through streams.
 The reverse process of creating object from sequence of bytes is called deserialization.
 Serialization is commonly used for communication (sharing objects between multiple hosts) and persistence (store the object state in a file or a database).
 It is an integral part of popular protocols like Remote Method Invocation (RMI), Java Management Extension (JMX), Java Messaging System (JMS), Action Message Format (AMF), Java Server Faces (JSF) ViewState, etc.

 Deserialization of untrusted data (CWE-502), is when the application deserializes untrusted data without sufficiently verifying that the resulting data will be valid, letting the attacker to control the state or the flow of the execution.